devkosal/askai/README.md

 ## Training ALBERT

-In this module, we will train Albert on the [SQuAD 1.1](https://rajpurkar.github.io/SQuAD-explorer/) dataset.
+In this module, we train Albert on the [SQuAD 1.1](https://rajpurkar.github.io/SQuAD-explorer/) dataset.